DanielMartensson/Open-SAE-J1939/Src/Examples/Open SAE J1939/Main.txt

 	 * Callbacks can be used if you want to pass a specific CAN-function into the hardware layer.
 	 * All you need to do is to enable INTERNAL_CALLLBACK inside hardware.h
 	 * If you don't want to have the traffic callback, just set the argument as NULL.
-	 * If you don't want any callback at all, you can write your own hardware layer by selecting a specific procesor choice at hardware.h
+	 * If you don't want any callback at all, you can write your own hardware layer by selecting a specific processor choice at hardware.h
 	 */
-	CAN_Set_Callback_Functions(Callback_Function_Send, Callback_Function_Read, Callback_Function_Traffic);
+	CAN_Set_Callback_Functions(Callback_Function_Send, Callback_Function_Read, Callback_Function_Traffic, Callback_Function_Delay);

 	/* Load your ECU information */
 	Open_SAE_J1939_Startup_ECU(&j1939);